Office Accident Claims

 It is fairly universal to state that a place of employment has certain obligations to its employees and to its patrons.
 Additionally, one can acknowledge that most businesses require a level of practices be conducted by its employees to regulate the safety and well-being of all persons within the office.
 The potential for an office accident to occur depends on many factors, primarily upon the negligence of the employer to implement realistic precautions to avoid such injury.
 Here is what you need to know about filing an office accident claim.

 What Regulations are Mandatory?

 Any place of work in the UK, including all offices and office buildings, must follow health and safety legislation and guidance provided by the Health and Safety Executive.
-This is to reduce workplace accidents and ensure the risk is minimised.
+This is to reduce workplace injuries and ensure the risks are minimised.

 It can include things like:

-- Reporting and recording all accidents in an accident book.
+- Reporting and recording all incidents in the Accident Book.